January 18, 2021

 Hospital doctor shadowing & global health experience programs.

-Shadowing a doctor is one of the best ways to gain clinical experience as a pre-health student, and our program provides a minimum of 40 hours in a working hospital environment, evidenced by a physician’s recommendation letter on successful completion.
+Shadowing a doctor is one of the best ways to gain clinical experience as a pre-health student.
+Our hospital doctor shadowing program in the Dominican Republic provides a minimum of 40 hours in a working hospital environment, evidenced by a physician’s recommendation letter on successful completion.